 Please, never ever purchase a puppy from a puppy mill (commercial breeder), pet store, backyard breeder, or over the internet.
 Instead, we recommend that you work with a reputable breeder.
-To find a reputable breeder, check the German Shorthaired Pointer Club of America’s Breeder Listings and the German Shorthaired Pointer Club of Northern Sacramento Valley’s Links and Breeder Referrals.
+To find a reputable breeder, check the German Shorthaired Pointer Club of America’s Breeder Listings and the German Shorthaired Pointer Club of Northern Sacramento Valley’s Breeder Referrals.
 Do your research, expect to answer lots of questions, and be prepared to get on a waiting list.
 Educate yourself about the recommended health clearances of the sire and dam (OFA, CERF, Cardiac, Cone Degeneration, Thyroid, LD, DNA).
 Ask lots of good questions about the health and temperament history of the lines, longevity, number of litters per year, etc. Quality pups are not cheap, and the purchase price will likely be the least of your expenses.
 Note: California law does not permit the sale of puppies before 8 weeks of age.

 What Makes a "Reputable" Breeder?

 - Do health testing.
 Most parent clubs have certain health tests that they recommend to ensure that breeders are working towards a healthier future for their breed.
 Most health testing requires that a dog be at least two years of age.

 - Not be breeding for money.
 Any reputable breeder will tell you that they lose money on every litter due to the cost of all health testing, whelping, and raising the puppies and all of the costs that go into showing a dog to prove that it is worthy of being bred.

 - Be able to tell you both the good and the bad of the breed.
 They do not want you to go home with a cute 8-week old puppy only to have you turn around a year later and want to get rid of the 70-pound dog it grew into.